The 7+ Best Women’s Tennis Racquets

 - Yonex EZONE Feel: 102 in² / 9.3 oz

-It’s one of the most in-depth racquet lines on the market, which gives players of all ages and levels an excellent selection.
-There’s also a limited edition version that Naomi Osaka uses.
+It’s one of the most versatile racquet lines on the market, offering an excellent selection for players of all ages and levels.

 Key Specs